Quiroptero/dotfiles/README.md

 ## how are my dotfiles organized

-Dotfiles are kept inside directories named after the software they belong to.
-OS-specific dotfiles are kept with the same structure in mind, with an additional layer (directory) at the top, named after the OS they belong to.
+Files are kept within a directory named after the tool they belong to.
+Inside that directory the target directory structure is mimicked.
+When specific tags are needed, an additional layer is put in place.

 ## usage